The 32 best Amazon Prime Day deals for October 2023

 Here are all the best October Prime Day deals we could find gathered in one place.

 Amazon's second Prime Day sale event for 2023 kicked off in the wee hours this morning, and it's turning out to be a great opportunity to shop for your holiday gifts early — or get something for yourself.
 And if you missed out on any of the deals from Prime Day in July, this year's "Prime Big Deal Days" will let you make up for that.
 The sale has brought back many of the same low prices we saw a few months ago in summer, but we're also seeing new sales as well — including deals on brand new devices.
-We've also put together category roundups for deals on headphones, tablets, TVs, video games and other gadgets.
-If you've got your gift list handy, now's a good time to start checking it off so you won't be pressed for time or funds when Black Friday comes around next month.
-A few deals are just for Prime members, but many are open to anyone looking to save.
-If you want to take advantage of some great tech deals, here's best of what we found for October Prime Day.
+We're adding new deals to this list regularly, all the way through the end of the sale tomorrow, so check back regularly.

 Apple AirPods Pro (2nd Gen, USB-C)$189$249Save $60